rootjaxk/ADScanner/README.md

 # ADScanner
 ADScanner is an improved Active Directory vulnerability scanner with intelligent report capability designed to quickly and easily reduce the risk of Active Directory environments that are victims of 10+ years of technical debt with compounding misconfigurations.

 ADscanner will scan for 120+ vulnerability checks and produce a professional HTML vulnerability report and risk register ordered by risk severity.
-The report has attack demonstrations with contextualized remediation steps provided to understand how threat actors will compromise your environment and help reduce risk as quickly as possible.
+The report has attack demonstrations with contextualized remediation aided by ChatGPT to understand how threat actors will compromise your environment and help reduce risk as quickly as possible.

 Within a few minutes you can understand the biggest risks impacting your Active Directory and can work on minimizing the likelihood of ransomware.